New: March Intermedia now available – see more

 As founder and president of ITIF, recognised as the world’s top think tank for science and technology policy, Rob Atkinson leads a prolific team of policy analysts that is successfully shaping the debate and setting the agenda on a host of critical issues at the intersection of technological innovation and public policy.
 During the Obama administration he served as co-chair of the White House U.S. China Innovation Experts Group, and is the author of numerous books, including Big is Beautiful: Debunking the Mythology of Small Business (MIT Press, 2018).

-Robert Mourik joined the joined the Commission for Communications Regulation (ComReg) as Commissioner in 2019.
+Robert Mourik is Chairperson, the Commission for Communications Regulation (ComReg).

 Mr Mourik has almost thirty years’ experience in the telecoms sector, as an industry executive and as Government official.